How To Easily Attach Crampons To Hiking Boots

 Disadvantages

 • Increased weight: Crampons add extra weight to your boots, which can be a disadvantage, especially on longer hikes.
-However, the benefits of improved traction and stability may outweigh this inconvenience.
+However, the benefits of improved traction and stability save you a ton of energy provided you wear them in the right conditions.

 • Reduced versatility: Hiking boots with crampons attached are not ideal for all types of surfaces.
-They may be too aggressive for milder conditions, so it’s important to choose the right pair for the conditions you’ll be facing.
+They may be too aggressive for milder conditions.
+Microspikes are what you need here.

 Types of Crampons